ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   :literal:`delete` \- Removes the profile from RACF database, but may leave references to the profile in other RACF profiles or database records.
 Supported for both :emphasis:`profile\_type=user` and :emphasis:`profile\_type=group`.

   :literal:`purge` \- Completely removes the profile and all associated references from the RACF database.
-Unloads the RACF database using :literal:`IRRDBU00`\ , identifies all references via :literal:`IRRRID00`\ , and executes the necessary commands to remove them.
-See \ `https://www.ibm.com/docs/en/zos/3.2.0?topic=database\-using\-racf\-unload\-utility\-irrdbu00 <https://www.ibm.com/docs/en/zos/3.2.0?topic=database-using-racf-unload-utility-irrdbu00>`__ and \ `https://www.ibm.com/docs/en/zos/3.2.0?topic=database\-using\-racf\-remove\-id\-irrrid00\-utility <https://www.ibm.com/docs/en/zos/3.2.0?topic=database-using-racf-remove-id-irrrid00-utility>`__
+Unloads the RACF database using \ `IRRDBU00 <https://www.ibm.com/docs/en/zos/latest?topic=database-using-racf-unload-utility-irrdbu00>`__\ , identifies all references via \ `IRRRID00 <https://www.ibm.com/docs/en/zos/latest?topic=database-using-racf-remove-id-irrrid00-utility>`__\ , and executes the necessary commands to remove them.

   :literal:`connect` \- Links a user to a group.
 Only supported when :emphasis:`profile\_type=user`.